 While the cookies are in the oven, you can make your royal icing.
-We chose this type of icing because it is easy to make, and will eventually solidify on the cookie and will make a perfect surface for stenciling.
+We chose this type of icing because it is easy to make and will eventually solidify on the cookie and make a perfect surface for stenciling.

 3. Let cookies cool

-It is important to let the cookies fully cool, or else they will melt any icing put on top.
-Make sure to frequently mix the icing, or else it will dry.
+It is important to let the cookies fully cool or else they will melt any icing put on top.
+Make sure to frequently mix the icing or it will dry.

 4. Dip cookies into icing